Stromma Deutschland GmbH

 Hop On - Hop Off - sightseeing tours by bus in Berlin.

-Discover Berlin's most beautiful sights on a city tour with our green Hop On - Hop Off buses, while the free audio guide provides you with exciting background information.
+Discover Berlin's most beautiful sights on a city tour with our red Hop On - Hop Off buses, while the free audio guide provides you with exciting background information.
 With tickets for 24 or 48 hours, you can hop on and off on 2 routes with complete flexibility and continue the tour later.

 Our tours take you to Alexanderplatz, Brandenburg Gate, Checkpoint Charlie, TV Tower, Kurfürstendamm, Museum Island, and the 1.4 kilometer long East Side Gallery, among others.
 There you will experience the history of the Wall up close.